Claudine Longet: Early life and career

+Claudine Georgette Longet was born in Paris, France, on January 29, 1942.

-Her first appearances as an actress on TV were in two 1963 episodes of McHale's Navy.
+Her first appearances as an actress on television were in two 1963 episodes of McHale's Navy.
 She acted in the 1964 theatrical feature film of the same title.
-Many of her acting roles during the 1960s were in episodes of TV adventure series that included Twelve O'Clock High, Combat!, The Name of the Game, The Rat Patrol, Hogan's Heroes, and Alias Smith and Jones.
+Many of her acting roles during the 1960s were in episodes of television adventure series that included Twelve O'Clock High, Combat!, The Name of the Game, The Rat Patrol, Hogan's Heroes, and Alias Smith and Jones.
 Longet was cast as Sharhri Javid in the 1965 episode "The Silent Dissuaders" of the NBC education drama series, Mr. Novak, starring James Franciscus.

 She appeared many times on The Andy Williams Show series and specials.
 She occasionally appeared as a singer on other variety and music programs, including those of singers Bobby Darin and Tom Jones.
 Williams described Longet as "a beautiful, athletic, slender, petite brunette with large doe eyes—my favorite French singer."

+Career breakthrough and music

 Her career breakthrough occurred in 1966.
 She guest-starred in the season-one finale of the series Run for Your Life starring Ben Gazzara.
 In the episode "The Sadness of a Happy Time", she performed her English-French bilingual rendition of Antônio Carlos Jobim's bossa nova song "Meditation" ("Meditação").
-The episode was broadcast on 16 May 1966.
+The episode was broadcast on May 16, 1966.

 A&M Records cofounder Herb Alpert was among the viewers whom Longet charmed with her performance of "Meditation".
 When Alpert met Longet at a club in New Orleans in 1966, he offered her a recording contract with his company.
 Longet recorded singles, and five albums, for A&M Records between 1966 and 1970.